 If No Alimony is Ordered Can the Court Modify the Judgment and Order Alimony?

 Courts have ruled that if the there is no alimony awarded of any type in the final judgment, the court has no jurisdiction to later award alimony unless it has specifically reserved jurisdiction.

 Richards v.
 Richards, 569 So.
 2d 935 (Fla.
 1st DCA 1990).
 Therefore, it is critical if you wish for the court to later reconsider or modify its alimony award that the court reserve jurisdiction to address future changes or an alimony award that can later be modified.
 However, the case law is clear that a judge is not required to reserve jurisdiction to hear alimony issues and decided the issue at a later date is discretionary.
 Shaw v.
 Shaw, 334 So.
 2d 13 (Fla.
 1976)

 Can a Court Award Nominal Alimony and Retain Jurisdiction to Later Modify Alimony?

-Our Tallahassee Attorneys Are Here to Help You Pursue Your Alimony Claim.
+Our Florida Attorneys Are Here to Help You Pursue Your Alimony Claim.

 If you are facing an alimony case understanding your right and the complex issues raised by alimony claims is imperative.
-Our Tallahassee lawyers are ready to help and only a phone call away.
-Call our Tallahassee divorce lawyers or visit one of our offices in Panama City Beach, Pensacola, Fort Walton Beach, or Orlando to schedule your consultation.
+Our Florida lawyers are ready to help and only a phone call away.
+Call our Florida divorce lawyers or visit one of our offices in Panama City Beach, Pensacola, Fort Walton Beach, or Orlando to schedule your consultation.